 Consideration in measuring performance Principles Performance outcomes Types of measures Engagement is genuine People had faith and confidence in the engagement process Was there an opportunity for different knowledge and perspectives to be shared?
 How well did the engagement process enable stakeholders and community issues and solutions to be identified?
 How did people interact with each other?
 Did the process build community capacity about planning?
 Would people participate in a similar process in the future?

-Engagement is inclusive and respectful Affected and interested people had the opportunity to participate and be heard.
+Consideration in measuring performance Principles Performance outcomes Types of measures Engagement is inclusive and respectful Affected and interested people had the opportunity to participate and be heard.
+The engagement plan and activities appropriately, proportionately and reasonably considered the engagement and communications needs of the following community groups: • First Nations people; • young persons; • persons from culturally and linguistically diverse backgrounds; • persons with a disability and/or neurodivergence; and • businesses, workers and employers.
 Did everyone who is impacted and/or interested have an opportunity to participate?
 Was there an opportunity for different knowledge and perspectives to be shared?
-Engagement is fit for purpose People were effectively engaged and satisfied with the process.
+Were reasonable efforts made to enable the participation of different groups in the particular community?
+Engagement is fit for purpose The engagement and communication needs of the community were reasonably considered, and people were effectively engaged and satisfied with the process.
 People were clear about the proposed changes and how it may affect them.
 Did people feel the process enabled appropriate input?
 Did people understand how to participate in the engagement?
 Did people understand what was being proposed?
 Engagement is informed and transparent All relevant information was made available and people could access it.
 People understood how their views were considered, the reasons for the outcomes and the final decision.
 Did people have access to the information they needed?
 How was participant input considered in the final decision?
 How did it add value?
 Does reporting adequately capture the spectrum of participant views?
 Engagement processes are reviewed and improved The engagement was reviewed and improvements recommended.
 Were learnings about the process documented?